MATLAB-Community-Toolboxes-at-INCF/Brain-Observatory-Toolbox/README.md

 # Brain Observatory Toolbox
-A MATLAB toolbox for accessing and using the neural recording public dataset releases from the Allen Brain Observatory[\[1\]](#references).
+A MATLAB toolbox for accessing and using the neural recording public datasets from the Allen Brain Observatory[\[1\]](#references).

-**NOTE**: The project is in an alpha stage.
-The current version (0.9) is intended for evaluation and interface/compatibility changes may occur at each release (0.9.x).
-Feedback is encouraged and welcomed at TBD.
+**NOTE**: This is an early-stage toolbox.
+Your feedback is encouraged and appreciated at TBD.
+During the current version (v0.9), some interface changes may occur at each release (v0.9.x).
+These would be representational changes only, with no impact on the underlying Allen Brain Observatory dataset records, files, and source-computed derived values browsed and accessed via this toolbox.

 ## About the Allen Brain Observatory datasets
 [Data releases](https://portal.brain-map.org/latest-data-release) from the Allen Brain Observatory include two datasets of neural activity recordings: